SebSense/XSnatch/README.md

 - **inputFilePath**: Relative path to an XML file. e.g., `filename.xml`.
 - **targetElement**: Specifies the XML element whose value needs to be extracted.
 - **parentElement** (Optional): Limits the search for the targetElement to only those elements that are children of the specified parentElement.
-- **immediateParent** (Optional): If set, narrows down the search to immediate children of the specified parentElement.
+- **immediateParent** (Optional): Either left out or `a`.
+If set, narrows down the search to immediate children of the specified parentElement.

 ## Element Formatting
 The format for elements with attributes is: `element-attribute=value`.
 For instance: